openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_claims_by_trust_frameworks.json}}

 When the RP requests multiple verifications as described above, the OP will process each element in the array independently.
 The OP will provide `verified_claims` response elements for every `verified_claims` request element whose requirements it is able to fulfill.
-This also means if multiple `verified_claims` elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfil.
+This also means if multiple `verified_claims` elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfill.
 For example, if the trust framework the OP uses is compatible with multiple of the requested trust frameworks, it provides a `verified_claims` element for each of them.

 The RP can combine multiple `verified_claims` claims in the request with multiple `trust_framework` and/or `assurance_level` values using the `values` element.
 In that case, the rules given above for processing `values` are applied for the particular `verified_claims` request object.